Updated – Jan/2021

 Disclosure: This post contains affiliate links.
 As an affiliate and Amazon associate, I earn commission on qualified purchases at no extra cost to you.

 Flat nipples do not stick outward.
 They are not distinct from the areola and the surrounding skin on your breast.
 Even when they are exposed to cold temperature or stimulation, flat nipples neither stick outward nor turn inward.

 Nipples that appear flat most of the time but stick outward when exposed to cold or stimulation are NOT true flat nipples.
 Some women have nipples that remain flat most of the time, but they often start to stick out during pregnancy.

-Flat nipples do not interfere with breastfeeding most of the time as long as babies take a good portion of breast into their mouth.
-However, if baby is premature, weak, or having latching difficulty, flat nipples can be especially challenging.
+Flat nipples do not interfere with breastfeeding most of the time as long as babies take a good portion of the breast into their mouth.
+However, if the baby is premature, weak, or having latching difficulty, flat nipples can be especially challenging.